mpalash/aliakbarmehta/_content/cyber-archive.md

 hero: /assets/img/cyber-archive_hero-image.jpg
 children:
   - 'Cyber ~ Cyborg Archives: Can Archives Speak?'
+  - >-
+    participate ~ Cyborg Archives: GarbageInGarbageOut, TIFA Working Studios, Pune
   - 'Cyber ~ Cyber Archive: Being and Doing Knowledge'
   - 'Cyber ~ Archiving Knowledge, sculptures'
   - 'Cyber ~ Cyber Archive: Questions'
   - 'Cyber ~ Cyber Archive: Archiving as a sustainable counter-hegemonic practice'
+  - 'Congratulations, the Space is invaded: Now What?'
   - >-
     Cyber ~ To Not Wait for the Archive: Home and Labour mired in the complications of Invisibalisation